Policies and Definitions

 Financial Aid funds are disbursed to your student account no sooner than 10 days before the start of the term as long as you have completed the necessary requirements for the fund.
 Financial aid disbursements will pay your allowable charges first, including tuition and fees and housing costs.
 Any remaining balance owed is the responsibility of the student to be paid before the tuition and fee due date published in the University of Alaska Southeast Catalog every year.

 When Will My Outside Scholarship be Disbursed?

-Outside scholarship funds will not be disbursed to your student account until the funds from your donor have been deposited to your student account.
+Outside scholarship funds will not be disbursed to your student account until the funds from your donor have been received at the Financial Aid office.
+Once the scholarship funds arrive they will be used to pay any charges owed on your student account.
+Any remaining funds will be issued to you as a refund check.
 The promise of scholarship money does not absolve you from your requirement to pay all of your tuition and fees by the posted fee due date.
-When your scholarship funds arrive they will be posted to your student account.
-Once the funds are posted they will be used to pay any charges owed on your student account.
-Any remaining funds will be issued to you in a refund check.

 When Will My Alternative Loan be Disbursed?